vivek87799/google-trends-service/README.md

 # Google Trends API Service
-### A simple service that uses pytrends to query the data and push it onto a Kafka topic
+### A simple service that uses pytrends to fetch the data from google trends using pytrends api and push it onto a Kafka topic